JAlcocerT/Linux/content/docs/Debian/linux_installing_apps.md

 Remember, **it's important to trust the PPAs you add**, as they can potentially contain unvetted or harmful software. **Only use PPAs from known and trusted sources.**

 ### Other ways to Install in Debian

+#### UI

+With the UI and double click, thanks to **.deb packages**.

+.deb packages are **individual software packages** that can be installed directly on your computer, similar to installing software from a CD or a downloaded file.
+PPAs, on the other hand, are like online repositories that can contain multiple .deb packages.

 #### Snap